Fall 2023 Application Information

 If you have completed at least one year of full-time academic course work with grades of B or better in residence at a recognized U.S. institution, you do not need to take a standardized test.
 Instead, you must upload an unofficial transcript from the recognized U.S. institution.

-The minimum score is 90 for the Internet-based test (iBT).
-Tests taken before June 1, 2018 will not be accepted by the University.
+For the TOEFL: The minimum score is 90 for the Internet-based test (iBT).
+Tests taken before June 1, 2021 will not be accepted by the University.
 The institution code is 4833.